 Coming towards the AUX Output, It allows you to connect either expression pedal or tuner to this pedal.
 When you use it as an expression controller, you can take advantage of the internal pot for setting the minimum value of the pedal swing.

 Overall, if you’re looking for a smaller, compact body, and a durable volume pedal for swells, this fantastic DVP4 is the ideal choice for you.
 Click the button below to check more on customer reviews and the latest deal:

 The Hotone Soul Press is a 3-in-1 multi-functional pedal that comes with a Wah mode, Volume more, and Expression mode in a very small, compact body.

 This pedal has a smooth and even range, which is also adjustable up to certain limits.
 This pedal definitely provides a nice output and amazing comfort-ness due to its overall nice smaller and stylish body.

-Coming towards Expression Mode, It has a true bypass circuit which sends signals without any kind of unwanted colorations and keep them intact.
+Coming towards Expression Mode, It has a true bypass circuit that sends signals without any kind of unwanted colorations and keeps them intact.

 In Wah mode, they try to capture and create a classic Cry Baby tone on the pedal, Just switch the mode and get access to the vocal sweep and lush harmonics.

 Check The Demo:

 Overall, This little buddy does provide some serious value with its cool features, and definitely worth your at least one shot.
 If you find this pedal interesting, Check this amazing deal you’re getting on Amazon.